kishore-n-george/multiple-linear-regression/README.md

-# Predict the demand for bike sharing.
+# Predict the demand for bike sharing

 - Multiple Linear Regression
     - to identify the predictors,